Japan National Stadium: Concerts

+International football matches

 Description

 The stadium is unusual in that timber is used as a major component of the structure, all of it sourced from Japan in order to reduce environmental impact.
 Many of the wooden elements are in modular form, which can be replaced when the timber deteriorates.
 The certified wood has been sourced from all 47 prefectures of Japan following a tradition started by the Meiji Shrine.
 The design of the eaves was inspired by the Hōryū-ji and incorporates air spaces which make best use of the prevailing wind conditions to ventilate the interior space.
 Part of the roof incorporates transparent solar panels and rain water is collected in underground cisterns and is used to irrigate the arena turf as well as the numerous plants on the top storey promenade.
 Accessibility has been a major concern, resulting in more than 450 places for wheelchair users, as well as toilets using the latest technology.